 There is a great deal of variation from one individual to another within any generational cohort.
 Nevertheless, the particular environment for any generation affects those individuals in ways that are observable as broad tendencies.
 This definition of the term discusses those reported tendencies for Millennials in the workplace, Millennials and technology, Millennials and culture.

-A snapshot of Millennials, according to their press:
+Characteristics of Millennials, according to their press:

 Millennials grew up in an electronics-filled and increasingly online and socially-networked world.
 They are the generation that has received the most marketing attention.
 As the most ethnically diverse generation, Millennials tend to be tolerant of difference.
 Having been raised under the mantra "follow your dreams" and being told they were special, they tend to be confident.
 While largely a positive trait, the Millennial generation’s confidence has been argued to spill over into the realms of entitlement and narcissism.
 They are often seen as slightly more optimistic about the future of America than other generations -- despite the fact that they are the first generation since the Silent Generation that is expected to be less economically successful than their parents.